shanep-cs2/shanep-cs2/_lessons/lesson01.md

 ## Task 1 - Review and explore

 For this task all you need to do is read the [syllabus]({% link _docs/syllabus.md %}) and explore the site.
+Click through all the links and see if you can find anything that is missing or broken!
+You can get extra credit for any typo you find on the course website.

+## Task 2 - Install VSCode

+While you are free to use whatever IDE or editor you want the only supported editor is VSCode.
+You will need to install the [coding pack for Java](https://code.visualstudio.com/learn/educators/installers) which will give you all the tools necessary to complete the labs.

-## Task 2 - Post an Introduction
+## Task 3 - Post an Introduction

 Go to the class discussion forum and post an introduction with the following information.